Career Timeline of Pete Buttigieg: Major Achievements and Milestones

 In 2010, Pete Buttigieg left McKinsey & Company to focus on his campaign for Indiana state treasurer.

-2010: Democratic Nominee for State Treasurer of Indiana
+2010: Democratic Nominee for State Treasurer

-In 2010, Pete Buttigieg was the Democratic nominee for state treasurer of Indiana, but lost to Republican incumbent Richard Mourdock.
+In 2010, Pete Buttigieg was the Democratic nominee for state treasurer of Indiana, but lost to Republican Richard Mourdock.

-May 3, 2011: Won Primary Election for South Bend Mayor
+May 3, 2011: Won Democratic Primary for South Bend Mayor

-On May 3, 2011, Pete Buttigieg won his primary election against four opponents for mayor of South Bend.
+On May 3, 2011, Pete Buttigieg won his primary election against four opponents, receiving 7,663 votes, running for the Democratic nomination for mayor of South Bend.

 November 2011: Elected Mayor of South Bend

-In November 2011, Pete Buttigieg was elected mayor of South Bend.
+In November 2011, Pete Buttigieg was elected mayor of South Bend, receiving 10,991 votes.

 January 2012: Took Office as Mayor of South Bend

-In 2013, Buttigieg's administration oversaw the city's launching of a 3-1-1 system.
+In 2013, Mayor Buttigieg's administration oversaw the city's launching of a 3-1-1 system.

 In 2013, Pete Buttigieg proposed the Smart Streets urban development program to improve South Bend's downtown area.

-September 23, 2014: Return to the United States
+September 23, 2014: Buttigieg Returned to the United States

-2014: Deployment to Afghanistan
+2014: Deployed to Afghanistan

-2014: Named to Truman National Security Project's board of advisors
+2014: Named to Board of Advisors

 In 2014, Pete Buttigieg was named to the Truman National Security Project's board of advisors.

-May 2015: Unveiling of "River Lights" Installation
+May 2015: Unveiling of "River Lights" installation

-June 2015: Coming Out as Gay
+June 2015: Coming out as gay

-In June 2015, Buttigieg publicly came out as gay in an article in the South Bend Tribune, becoming the first openly gay elected executive in Indiana.
+In June 2015, Buttigieg publicly came out as gay in a piece in the South Bend Tribune, becoming Indiana's first openly gay elected executive.
 He was the first elected official in Indiana to come out while in office and the highest elected official in Indiana to come out.

-November 2015: Elected to second term as mayor
+November 2015: Elected to Second Term as Mayor

-November 2015: "Vacant and Abandoned Properties Initiative" Reached Goal
+November 2015: Vacant and Abandoned Properties Initiative Reached Goal

-2015: Secured bond issue for Smart Streets program
+2015: Secured Bond Issue for Smart Streets

-In early 2015, after traffic studies and public hearings, Pete Buttigieg secured a bond issue for the Smart Streets program, backed by tax increment financing.
+In early 2015, after traffic studies and public hearings, Pete Buttigieg secured a bond issue for the Smart Streets program backed by tax increment financing.

 In 2016, after winning reelection, Pete Buttigieg signed an executive order to help establish a recognized city identification card in South Bend.

-2016: Smart Streets project partially finished
+2016: Smart Streets Project Implementation

-2016: Campained for Evan Bayh and endorsed Hillary Clinton
+2016: Campaigns for Evan Bayh

-January 2017: Announced candidacy for DNC chair
+January 2017: Announces Candidacy for DNC Chair

-2017: Increased out-of-city travel
+2017: Increased Out-of-City Travel

 2017: Left U.S. Navy Reserve